 Beneficiaries to whom any fiduciary duties have been breached have legal remedies that they can have enforced by a District Court, or in a larger county, by a “Statutory Probate Court” (such as Dallas, Tarrant, Collin, Denton, Harris, Bexar, or Travis Counties).

 Some of these court-ordered remedies include the following:

-- Ordering the trustee to pay back money or to restore property
+- Ordering the trustee to pay back the money or to restore the property

 - Ordering the trustee to provide a detailed accounting